-After many years of taking over the counter cold medicines, I know they do very little to help.
+After many years of taking over-the-counter cold medicines, I know they do very little to help.
 Now that I am a mom, I am even more careful in giving those medications to my kids.
 The side effects can be very dangerous and many studies have shown that they are not effective at all.

 So, what do you do?
-Here you will find my favorite 5 Effective Home Remedies For Colds And Stuffed Noses.
+Here you will find my favorite Effective Home Remedies For Colds And Stuffed Noses.
 Get rid of the symptoms associated with the common cold in a natural way and also reduce the time you are sick.
 Natural remedies are REALLY effective!

-5 Effective Home Remedies For Colds And Stuffed Noses
+10 Effective Home Remedies For Colds And Stuffed Noses

 1. Salt Water

-As simple as it sounds, gargling with salt water is a time-honored way to soothe a sore throat while also helping to clear mucus from the throat.
+As simple as it sounds, gargling with salt water is an effective way to soothe a sore throat while also helping to clear mucus from the throat.
 Put a quarter teaspoon of salt in an eight-ounce glass of warm water and let dissolve – gargle at intervals throughout the day to help relieve a sore throat.
 Younger children will have difficulty doing this so avoid it unless they are over the age of about 6 years.

 10. Pine Buds

 Apparently, Native Americans used a natural syrup made from fresh pine buds to help with respiratory infections during the winter months.
-It helps reduce bronchial spasm and thins out any mucus lying on the chest.
+It helps reduce bronchial spasms and thins out any mucus lying on the chest.
 Available at health stores, this will help hugely for anyone with a nasty cough (Children or adults with persistent coughs or breathing difficulties should see their GP first) Spruce buds also have strong antiseptic and antibacterial effects which can also help lungs expel any gook that may be irritating them.
 You can also get pine needle tea which is particularly soothing this time of the year.